Aasai: Release and reception

 Aasai was released on 9 September 1995.
-Ananda Vikatan, in a review dated 1 October 1995, rated the film 41 out of 100.
+Ananda Vikatan, in a review dated 1 October 1995, rated the film 41 out of 100, with particular praise for Prakash Raj's performance and Deva's music.
 R. P. R. of Kalki wrote without any Amman dance, mother, father sentiment, action, lengthy dialogue, here comes a film after a long time that that sticks in the mind forever; the plot had an opportunity to turn vulgar, but the cursed things were deftly avoided as the director is completely focused on the finesse of carving out the characters.
 D. S. Ramanujam of The Hindu wrote, "The movie has the mould of a foreign film and the situations the director has webbed, prolong the suspense and tension in the right dosage to the end."
-The film went on to win three awards at the Tamil Nadu State Awards securing honours for the Tamil Nadu State Film Award for Best Director for Vasanth, the Tamil Nadu State Film Award for Best Music Director for Deva and the Tamil Nadu State Film Award for Best Male Playback Singer for Hariharan.
+The film became a major success and Ajith's first major breakthrough.
+It went on to win in three categories at the Tamil Nadu State Film Awards: Best Director (Vasanth), Best Music Director (Deva) and Best Male Playback Singer (Hariharan).
 The film was later remade in Hindi as Pyaar Zindagi Hai (2001).
-The film became a major success and breakthrough in Ajith's career.